pwldp/meteor-accounts-profile-fields/README.md

 ## Requirements

-meteor-auth_profile_fields needs to be installed with accounts-password package.
+meteor-accounts-profile-fields needs to be installed with accounts-password package.

 So, at first you need to install it by:
 `meteor add accounts-password`